 The way her life was she became heartbroken over a divorce and the situation that involved that challenge.
 It may have been grief or just life taking a toll.
 A way has to be found out of these feelings, and we have to find strength to move on forward.
 In this way we can live another day and recover.
 Psychotherapy can help.

 In cardiology aftercare the patient often struggles with recurring stressors that caused open heart surgery.
 A decision must be made to stop it and turn it around.
+This change requires social support and education both can contribute to extending life possibly making it more enjoyable with more energy.
+Depression can overwhelm even the strongest person.

 Our Medicare Support Services Mental Health & Psychotherapy Service offers to seniors, seniors families, adults, disabled, counseling & psychiatric assessment and social support assessment.